CyberAgent/patriot-workflow-scheduler/pbc.md

 Until now, the every batch configurations need 'hive -e' and have cumbersome quotes and escapes.
 These issues can be removed by using custom command.

+A custom command can be developed by implementing only 3 methods in a sub class of __Patriot::Command::Base__ together with setting command name and its attributes.
+The three methods are

+* __job_id__ which returns an identifier of the job in String.
+* __description__ which builds a string expressing what this job does.
+* __execute__ in which the process of the job is implemented

+The command name is an expression used in the PBC and the attributes are used for implementing the above methods.
+The command name and the attributes can be set by using class macros, __declare\_command\_name__ and __command_attr__, respectively.

 Below is a custom command example which executes a Hive LOAD statement.